Macropidia: Taxonomy

 "Nollamara" is the Aboriginal word for the black kangaroo paw, a name given to a suburb of Perth.

 Description

 A small perennial herb with erect green-yellow leaves, its flowering scape is around one metre in height.
 The leaves are strap-like, flattened, and between 315 and 460 mm long, 10 to 15 mm wide, and tightly arrayed at ground level.
 They emerge from a stem beneath the ground, a rhizome, that allows the plants to regenerate after fire.
 Flowers occur in spring and summer on branched stem to a metre or more.
 Black hairs occur along the flowers and stems.

 The black and green color of the inflorescence is unusual in Australian plants, where it is only present in a few species of grevillea and another south-western species, Kennedia nigricans (black kennedia).
-The perianth curves back in an irregular form, leaving a tube between 12 to 18 mm long; the total length of this is 50 to 60 mm.
+The perianth curves back in an irregular form, leaving a tube between 12 and 18 mm long; the total length of this is 50 to 60 mm.